momacs/localedb/README.md

 # LocaleDB

-A database of U.S. locales.
-Currently, the database supports epidemiological modeling and simulation is specifically tailored towards the COVID 19 pandemic.
-Modeling in other disciplies may be supporeted in the future.
+A database of global locales to support modeling and simulation in epidemiology with the current focus on the COVID 19 pandemic.

 ## Design